evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

-The Porsche Taycan GTS Sport Turismo delivers impressive performance with a maximum power of 415 kW (564 hp / 557 bhp) when using overboost.
+The Fisker Ocean Extreme delivers impressive performance with a maximum power of 415 kW (564 hp / 557 bhp) when using overboost.
 Without overboost, it still offers a robust 344 kW (468 hp / 461 bhp).
 The vehicle generates a maximum torque of 737 Nm (544 lb-ft), enabling it to accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reach a top speed of 205 km/h (127 mph).

 ## Battery, Range, and Charging